 Whatever your business offers, needs to be suitable for the current market conditions.
-Research the broad economic and industry conditions to determine that you are providing what the market demands and how it that demand needs to be filled.
+Research the broad economic and industry conditions to determine that you are providing what the market demands and how that demand needs to be filled.

 In short, reduce your overhead.
 If it can be cut, cut it!
 In terms of your people, lessons have been learned in this recent downturn.
 Businesses are better off reducing the time or salaries of employees than to lose their key skills and capabilities forever.